neelkamath/omni-chat-backend/docs/developing.md

         down
     ```

-If you've changed the auth system's setup, or removed a column from the chat DB's schema, you must delete the existing databases: `docker volume rm omni-chat_db`
+If you've changed the auth system's setup, or removed a column from the chat DB's schema, you must delete the existing database: `docker volume rm omni-chat_db`

 ### Development